logo

 Page Menu

 The Community Planning Program is a comprehensive community development program, aiming to educate and facilitate understanding of comprehensive planning, land use, growth management, decision-making, strategic planning and implementation for local governments in Georgia.
-The Planning & Zoning series currently consists of the 101 and 102 courses.
 These courses are open to appointed board and commission members (existing and new), local government staff and elected officials.

 Planning and Zoning 101: The Basics